cryptomator/cli/README.md

 # you can now mount http://localhost:8080/demoVault/
 ```

-Then you can access the vault using any WebDAV client, e.g. using `davfs2`:
+Then you can access the vault using any WebDAV client.

+### Linux via davfs2

-First you need to create a mount point for your vault
+First, you need to create a mount point for your vault

 ```sh
 sudo mkdir /media/your/mounted/folder